ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_2_Eng.md

 Altibase server provides a session management thread for checking whether the connection between a client and a server has been interrupted.
 This property specifies the interval, in seconds, at which the session management thread operates.

-Usually, when a client process is abnormally terminated, the server to which the client is connected can immediately detect this
+Usually, when a client process is abnormally terminated, the server to which the client is connected can immediately detect this.

 However, when a session has an unfinished task, and furthermore if the task is an internal Altibase server operation that is not directly related to the client session, and it is taking a long time, the server cannot check whether the client has terminated abnormally.
 That is to say, because the server cannot check whether the connection with the client has ended abnormally, such abnormal termination would be disregarded and Altibase would continue to process the task.